inferno-framework/davinci-pdex-test-kit/README.md

 - **Payer Servers**: Inferno will act as a client and make a series of requests to the server under test simulating a new payer's request to access member clinical data from an old payer using the payer to payer workflow.
-- **Payer Clients**: Inferno will act as a old payer server that contains member information that the client under test would like to access using the payer to payer workflow.
+- **Payer Clients**: Inferno will act as an old payer server that contains member information that the client under test would like to access using the payer to payer workflow.
   Inferno will wait for the client to make requests and respond appropriately to them.